 Viz Engine allows for streaming IP video in and out.
-Graphics and video are composited in real-time and output as a stream that can be many formats such as MPEG-2 at 1080i/25, 1080i/29.97, 1080p/30, 720p/50 and others for online, mobile devices and live on-air.
-The IT infrastructure makes it highly portable for OB vans and very affordable for broadcasters.
+Graphics and video are composited in real-time and output as a stream that can take many formats–including MPEG-2 at 1080i/25, 1080i/29.97, 1080p/30 and 720p/50–for use online, on mobile devices and live on-air.
+The IT infrastructure makes Viz Engine highly portable for OB vans and very affordable for broadcasters.

-Flexible hardware support for SD, HD and 4k
+Flexible hardware support for SD, HD, 4k and cloud rendering

-Viz Engine on the PC platform can be configured with one or more various optional Matrox video boards that will further enhance its capabilities.
-With a Matrox board, Viz Engine supports video output ranging in SD all the way to 4k fill and key, all in real-time.
+Viz Engine can be configured to handle multiple outputs in a single system when configured with one or more various Matrox video boards and NVIDIA graphics boards.
+With a Matrox board, Viz Engine supports video output ranging from SD all the way to 4K fill and key, all in real-time.
 The Viz Engine can then handle multiple independent SD/HD video inputs in RGB, or one RGBA input used for background or live video textures.
-With a Matrox board, Viz Engine supports clip playback in a variety of formats: DVCPRO 25Mbit, 50Mbit, and MPEG2, and IMX.

-The combination of the powerful plug-in API, together with a simple ASCII communication protocol, gives a very flexible foundation for various applications.
-Given the availability of competitive high-performance graphics hardware in the market today, Viz Engine can be used as the complete graphics layer for applications requiring high-fidelity graphic content and interactivity.
+The combination of the powerful plug-in API and a simple ASCII communication protocol sets a very flexible foundation for various applications.
+Given the availability of competitive, high-performance graphics hardware in the market today, Viz Engine can be used as the complete graphics layer for applications requiring high-fidelity graphic content and interactivity.

 Graphics channels for added flexibility

 Viz Engine uses graphics channels to display multiple Vizrt scenes simultaneously in a single output layer.
-The graphics channels functions as flat 2D DVE channels or as textures on 3D objects, giving maximum flexibility for displaying content.
-Viz Engine supports displaying sixteen graphics channels simultaneously.
+The graphics channels function as flat 2D DVE channels or as textures on 3D objects, giving maximum flexibility for displaying content.
+Viz Engine supports displaying 16 graphics channels simultaneously.